-The Republic of Mozambique or ‘Mozambique’ for short is a beautiful country located at the South-eastern part of Africa bordering the Republic of Zimbabwe to the west, the Republics of Zambia and Malawi to the Northwest and the People’s Republic of South Africa and Swaziland to the southwest.
+The Republic of Mozambique (or "Mozambique" for short), is a south-eastern African bordering the Republic of Zimbabwe to the west, the Republics of Zambia and Malawi to the Northwest, the Republic of South Africa and the Kingdom of Swaziland ( Eswatini) to the southwest.
 Mozambique also borders the Indian Ocean to the east.

-The remaining 38% of the total population of Mozambique lives in urban areas in major cities and towns such as Maputo (the capital of Mozambique.
-Maputo contains about 2 million people), Matola (another major city with a population of about 1.2 million people).
+The remaining 38% of the population of Mozambique lives in urban areas in major cities and towns such as Maputo the capital.
+Maputo city has a population of about 1.3 million people with an estimated metropolitan area population of 3 million people.
+Matola, the largest surburb of Maputo, is home to about 1.2 million people.
 Mozambique’s annual urbanization rate hovers around 4%.

 Mozambique is predominantly black African with the major ethnic groups Makhuwa, Tsonga, Lomwe, Sena, etc. making up about 99.7% of the total population.
-Europeans, Euro-Africans and Indians make up the remaining 0.3% of the population.
+Europeans, Euro-Africans, Indians and the other minor groups make up the remaining 0.3% of the population.

-Just like in most other African countries today, corruption and poor governance continues to tear Mozambique into pieces.
+Just like in most other African countries today, corruption and poor governance continue to tear Mozambique apart.